tidepool-org/data-science-simulator/README.md

 1. Run `deactivate` to stop the environment.

 ## Getting Started with this project
-1. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
+1. Current FDA scenarios are being kept `/data/raw/fda_risk_scenarios` within this repo.
-(If using offline data mention that and how they may obtain the data from the froup)
-1. Data processing/transformation scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
-1. etc...
+2. Current demo use cases are the `/src`.

 ## Contributing Guide
 1. All are welcome to contribute to this project.